smrini/QMK-20keyPad/20keypad/v1/readme.md

     You can compile and use the code as it is as long as you are using the same microcontroller and the same pins used in the schematic.

-    just download the files, open QMK MSYS and use this command: qmk flash -kb handwired/20keypad/v1 -km main You can modify the code and layers to whatever it suits you.
+    just download the files, open QMK MSYS and use this command: qmk flash -kb 20keypad/v1 -km default You can modify the code and layers to whatever it suits you.

-    if you desided to use a different pins, you mast change the PinOuts on the info.json file. if you desided to use a different MicroController, you mast change some related information on the info.json file.
+    if you decide to use different pins, you must change the Pinout in the keyboard.json file. if you decide to use a different MicroController, you must change some related information in the keyboard.json file.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).